Paket aranžman

-Paket aranžman is a new wave compilation album released in 1981 by Jugoton.
+Paket aranžman (Пакет аранжман) is a new wave compilation album released in 1981 by Jugoton.
 Featuring eminent Belgrade acts Šarlo Akrobata, Idoli and Električni Orgazam, it is considered to be one of the most important and influential records ever made in SFR Yugoslavia.
 In addition to critical praise, it reached a cult status among the audiences and continues to be popular across the countries that emerged after the breakup of Yugoslavia.

 The album was voted the second best Yugoslav rock album of all time by the music critics in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike.
 It is second only to Odbrana i poslednji dani by Idoli.

 The record was produced by Enco Lesić who initiated the entire project.